namiverm/Developer-Portal-Tenant-API/docs/test.md

-# This is a Test page also and Hosted Payment Pagess
+# This is a Test page also and Hosted Payment Pagesssss

 If you want to fully outsource the payment process in order not to have any sensitive cardholder data on your systems, you can use our ready-made hosted pages for your customers to enter their payment information.